2. Points Clouds

 Get the value of the Python reference counter.
 Do not use, for debug and tests only.

-decRef(self: handle) None
+decRef(self: object) None

 Decrement the Python reference counter.
 Do not use, for debug and tests only.